One of the in-house innovations that large companies have invested in is the social media command center.

 Professionals run the command center, community managers, and customer support representatives of the company.

-Also, the Salesforce social media command center has proven to be the connecting link between the different departments of the company.
-Be it Sales, PR, or Customer support; all these departments co-operate more significantly.
+Also, the Salesforce social media command center has proven to be the connecting link between the company's different departments.
+Be it Sales, PR, or Customer support, all these departments co-operate more significantly.

 The professionals and managers make sure that the partnership proves to be beneficial for the company by using the data to turn insight into action.

-The company believes that without the command centers, tons of questions about the company would have gone unanswered daily.
+The company believes that tons of questions about the company would have gone unanswered daily without the command centers.

 Salesforce mentions on social media exceed 50,000 daily.
 The data outlines how important it is for the company to keep a tab on social media activities and practices.